-About a week ago Virgin Atlantic revealed their new Upper Class product, which will be debuting on their A350-1000 this summer.
+About a week ago Virgin Atlantic revealed their new Upper Class product, which will be debuting on their A350-1000 this summer (and hopefully also on the A330-900neo).
 The new seats look like a significant upgrade over Virgin Atlantic’s current Upper Class product, though also aren’t exactly cutting edge.

 Virgin Atlantic revealed their new Upper Class seats just weeks after British Airways revealed their new Club Suite, and by comparison it sure seems like British Airways’ product is better.